 - Chevy Chase then played Very White and sang a Berry White-esque song.

-- Next was the new which is getting better and better each episode as it becomes more of a parody news segment over just being jokes about news on a fake news set.
+- Next was the news which is getting better and better each episode as it becomes more of a parody news segment over just being jokes about news on a fake news set.

-- The news commercial was a repeat of the ad for speed.
+- The news's commercial was a repeat of the ad for speed.

 - Desi Arnaz Jr then came out to share a few kind words about his father as he introduced a parody of the show The Untouchables that seemed to go on way too long, especially since I don't care for mob references and don't think I've ever seen The Untouchables TV show.

-- Gilda Radner then played Lucy in a sketch that more of an intro to Desi singing Cuban Pete instead of being a true parody of the show.
+- Gilda Radner then played Lucy in a sketch that more of an intro to Desi singing Cuban Pete instead of being an accurate parody of the show.